 What's the Covid situation?

-France has been one of the hardest hit countries in Europe, suffering over three million cases and 70,000 deaths as of January 21.
+France has been one of the hardest hit countries in Europe, with more than 4.9 million cases and nearly 98,000 deaths as of April 8.
 However, the numbers are far lower than they were in early November, when more than 86,000 cases were reported in a single day.
 In late December, case numbers fell to under 9,000 a day.
-But they've since increased again, with 26,877 new cases reported on January 21.
+But they've steadily risen since then, with 59,054 new cases reported on April 1.
 The situation remains critical, with ongoing concerns about hospital capacity.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.